Bell Unveils Unmanned Tiltrotor

 Key Takeaways:

-• Bell Helicopter unveiled the V-247 Vigilant, an autonomous tiltrotor designed for military use that can operate from land or sea.
+• Bell Helicopter unveiled the V-247 Vigilant, an autonomous, single-engine tiltrotor designed for military use with a target deployment in 2023.

-• The Vigilant boasts a 6.5-ton payload capacity, speeds up to 300 knots, an 11-hour hover time, and features air-to-air refueling.
+• The Vigilant boasts a 6.5-ton payload capacity for fuel, armament, and sensors, capable of speeds up to 300 knots, a 250-nm operating radius, and can hover on station for up to 11 hours, with air-to-air refueling.

 See a mistake?
 Contact us.